Revolutionized-IoT2/.github/profile/README.md

 mkdir /app/Plugins
 ```

-Upload plugins to plugins folder
+Upload plugins to plugins folder.
+For Raspberry Pi hardware (GPIO, I2C, Bluetooth, serial, Z-Wave sensors and actuators), use the device plugins from [RIoT2.Net.RasPi.Devices](https://github.com/Revolutionized-IoT2/RIoT2.Net.RasPi.Devices) instead of (or alongside) the default package.

 > [!NOTE]
 > If you don't have any plugins, the node will shutdown automatically.